Dental Implant-Retained Dentures – Glenpool, OK

 A Better Way to Permanently Restore Your Smile

 If you are one of the 36 million Americans without any natural teeth, you’re probably looking for a tooth replacement solution that offers far more than traditional dentures.
 While these tried-and-true prosthetics are known for replicating the look of a complete smile, they leave much to be desired when it comes to being able to eat what you want and smile with true confidence.
-However, with implant dentures in Glenpool, you can enjoy a healthier, more vibrant smile that lasts a lifetime.
-At 918 Dentist, Dr. Mohanna is a skilled expert with years of dental implant training and can complete the entire process in-house from start to finish.
+However, with dental implant-retained dentures in Glenpool, OK you can enjoy a healthier, more vibrant smile that lasts a lifetime.
+At 918 Dentist of Glenpool, Dr. Mohanna is a skilled expert with years of dental implant training and can complete the entire process in-house from start to finish.
 If you’re ready to embrace a better quality of life, contact us today to schedule an appointment.

 Implant dentures are for patients with an entire arch of missing teeth.
 Using titanium implant posts that mimic the natural tooth root, an implant dentist in Glenpool will place between 4 and 8 dental implants into the jawbone to create a firm foundation for the customized denture.
 Offering a far more lifelike and natural appearance, implant dentures provide individuals with greater functionality when eating, speaking, and smiling.
 Instead of relying on a prosthetic that rests on top of the gums and often requires dental adhesive to stay in place, dental implants fuse with the bone, creating a permanent smile.